 Between June and November 2017, 37 subjects were enrolled in the study.
-Twenty-one (21) and 14 subjects were randomized to receive one or two treatments, respectively; while two (2) subjects dropped out of the study prior to treatment.
-Twenty-five (25) subjects completed the 12-month follow-up visit (Figure 1).
+Twenty-one and 14 subjects were randomized to receive one or two treatments, respectively; two subjects dropped out of the study prior to treatment.
+Twenty-five subjects completed the 12-month followup visit (Fig. 1).
 Table 1 shows the baseline characteristics for the randomized subjects.
+Group 2 was older (with a mean age of

+Fig.1.
+Patient disposition.

-Group 2 was older (with a mean age of 46.1 years of age) than Group 1 (mean age of 41.0 years).
-Group 2 also had a slightly higher BMI at baseline than Group 1 (24.5 vs. 26.0 respectively).
+46.1 years) than group 1 (mean age of 41.0 years).
+Group 2 also had a slightly higher body mass index (BMI) at baseline than group 1 (24.5 vs. 26.0).